galenblakeman/MicroGauge/README.md

 * Linear Gauges: Implement vertical or horizontal orientations to meet interface needs.
 * Customization: Configure backing, scale, tick (minor/major), label, value, needle, and range via attributes.
 * Cross-Platform Compatibility: Works with all the platforms that [SkiaSharp](https://github.com/mono/SkiaSharp) supports.
-* Framework Libraries: Xamarin, Maui, and WPF view libraries are provided with tags and bindings for customization.
+* Framework: Xamarin, Maui, WPF, and Blazor libraries are provided with tags and bindings for customization.

 ---
 ## Gallery